-May is Chip Your Pet Month.
-Even when it’s not Chip Your Pet Month, it’s a good time to check and update your pets identification.
+July 1st is ID Your Pet Day.
+Did you know that between July 4 – 6 more pets are lost than any other time?
+Even when it’s not a special day, it’s a good time to check and update your pets identification.
 Do they have their passport home if they get lost?

 Microchip Your Pets With A Microchip ID Tag